MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/collection-statistics-reports.md

 - **Unique items**.
 The number of unique items added to the review set.
 Unique items are unique to the review set.
 All items are unique when the first collection is added to a new review set because there were no previous items in the review set.
 - **Identified duplicate items**.
 The number of items from the collection that weren't added to the review set because the same item already exists in the review set.
 Statistics about duplicate items can help explain the differences between the number of estimated items from a collection estimate and the actual number of items added to the review set.

+#### Errors

+The **Errors** section on the **Summary** tab of a committed review set contains...

-### Indexing
+#### Indexing

 The **Indexing** section on the **Summary** tab of a committed review set contains indexing information about the items added to the review set.

-**New indexed items**.
+- **New indexed items**.
 The number of items that were newly indexed before they were added to the review set.
 Examples of a newly indexed item are child items extracted from a parent item and then indexed before they're added to the review set.
 Also, items that aren't located in custodial data sources and non-custodial content locations listed on the **Data sources** tab in the case are indexed before they're added to the review.
 For example, newly indexed items would include items collected from additional locations.

-**Updated indexed items**.
+- **Updated indexed items**.
 The number of partially indexed items that were successfully indexed and added to the review set.
 This statistic indicates the partially indexed items from custodial and non-custodial content locations **Data sources** tab that were successfully indexed when the collection was committed to the review set.

-**Indexing errors**.
+- **Indexing errors**.
 The number of partially indexed items that couldn't be indexed before they were added to the review set.
 These items might require error remediation.

+#### Collection file types

+The **Collection file types** section on the **Summary** tab of a committed review set contains...

-### Collection parameters
+#### Collection parameters

-This section displays the collection information that was used to collect the items that were added to the review set.
+The **Collection parameters** section on the **Summary** tab of a committed review set contains displays the collection information that was used to collect the items that were added to the review set.
 This tab displays information that is similar to the information on the **Search statistics** tab.
 This section provides a quick snap shot of the search query used by the collection, the content locations that were searched, and the estimated collection results.
 As previously explained, the number of estimated items in this section would be equal to the number of parent items shown in the **Collection contents** section.

+## Data sources tab for collections

+The **Data sources** tab contains...

-### Search statistics tab
+## Search statistics tab for collections

 The statistics displayed on the **Search statistics** tab are the same statistics from the last time that a collection estimate was run.
 This includes collection estimates, condition report, and top locations.
 This information is preserved from the collection estimate for historical reference, and can be compared to the actual collection that was committed to the review set.